 Imagine the semester has just begun and you’re out in the forest walking in a freshwater stream and you decide to turn over a few rocks.
 You’d start to find tiny cylindrical bundles of pretty minerals ...

-Japanese scientists have shed light on the evolutionary biology and distribution of Stenopsyche caddisflies, also known as sedge flies, a common insect in Japanese rivers and a local delicacy.
-The new ...
+Scientists have shed light on the evolutionary biology and distribution of Stenopsyche caddisflies, a common insect in Japanese rivers and a local delicacy.
+The discovery also identified new genetic ...

 Caddisfly adults only live for about a month.
 Females lay their eggs in water, where the larvae hatch and swim.
 Entomology has a permanent souvenir of the Covid-19 pandemic in the form of a ...